tundish/blathnaid/blathnaid/book/chapters.rst

     Jack is too anxious to sleep.
 He keeps standing there in the dark, letting his shoulders go forward a little, until the tension in his neck drops out, and he hears the bones in his back letting go of each other.
-    Then in lumps it falls into his legs, and runs like a hot river down the inside of his skin.
+    Then melting in lumps, it falls into his legs, and runs like a hot river down the inside of his skin.

 The Master
 ----------